imytk/imytk.github.io/_pages/about_einstein.md

-These (along with dozens more) questions are what I like to explore, using whatever tools that are available to me, ranging from building computational modelling to empirical studies with humans and artificial systems.
+These (along with dozens more) questions are what I like to explore, using whatever tools that are available to me, ranging from building mathematical and computational models to empirical studies with humans and artificial systems.